Carpenter Interview Questions

 - Possess basic carpentry tools and have reliable transportation

 Carpentry falls into the realm of skilled labor and usually requires a high school diploma or GED.
 Positions will also require a carpenter’s apprenticeship or similar training.
 Prior experience will be required for higher-level positions with more responsibilities.
 Some jobs require prior experience (2-5 years) and training in woodcrafting.

-Salaries for Carpenters range between $41K to $72K, with the median being $56K.
+Salaries for carpenters range between $41K and $72K with the median being $56K.

 Interviews Are Unpredictable

 Be ready for anything with the interview simulator.